-The second consideration is deciding when to trigger each of your messages.
-Depending on your message, there are four primary ways you can trigger a campaign to your desired audience.
+The second consideration when creating a campaign is deciding when to trigger each of your messages.
+Depending on what you want to say, there are four primary ways you can trigger a campaign to your desired audience.

-Timer: The time trigger simply enables you to determine when to display your campaign, based on how long a visitor has been on your site.
-It could show immediately when a visitor lands, 10 seconds later, etc.
+Timer: The time trigger determines when to display your campaign based on how long a visitor has been on your site.
+It could show immediately when a visitor lands, 10 seconds later, or longer.

-Scroll percentage: Show your campaign once a visitor has scrolled down your page a certain percentage.
+Scroll percentage: This shows your campaign once a visitor has scrolled down a certain percentage of your page.

-Exit intent: This trigger is growing in popularity.
-Exit intent tracks your visitor's mouse movement, and if the visitor appears to be leaving or "exiting" your site, you can use that as a trigger for your campaign.
+Exit intent: One of the most popular triggers, exit intent tracks your visitor's mouse movement.
+If the visitor appears to be leaving or "exiting" your site, you can use that as a trigger for your campaign.